JulioDeLeon/DNDStuff/HomebrewRules.md

 #### Hiring Assistance

 Using the rules in the PHB for services (page 159).
 You can hire a skilled worker to craft items that you would like for 2 GP per day.
-To add further to this, you can reduce the amount of time it takes to craft an item by the number of workers partaking in the project.
+To add to this, you can reduce the amount of time it takes to craft an item by the number of workers partaking in the project.
 For example, an item which takes 10 days to craft by 1 person will take 5 days by 2 people.

 #### *Feat: Magic Item Master*